RomandevJavaScript/sbsb202022/README.md

 If you haven't used [Gulp](http://gulpjs.com/) before, be sure to check out the [Getting Started]([https://github.com/gulpjs/gulp/blob/master/docs/README.md]

-Before start you need to have installed _npm_ , as well as _gulp_ globally.

 **A few simple steps to start:**
 * Install dependencies from `package.json` by running: `npm install`.
 * Run tasks from the list below and start devevelopment!